abdulhannanali/the-eventsource-demo/README.md

 ### At least better than polling

 Polling was once one of the most widely used way to do realtime on the web, but it was inefficient and slow since it required many round trips and doing polling increased the server costs as well as latency in the system.
 In scenarios where server is the main message provider, EventSource provides a slick autoconnection management system built in browser natively and saves you the hassle of managing connections and reconnecting with the server.
+Once the connection is established, it takes no more roundtrips to get the data from the server, and a few techniques can be used to sustain the connection for longer periods of time.

 Jake Archibald does think it has it's own place in the Web